bsmth/content/files/en-us/web/svg/reference/attribute/elevation/index.md

 ---
-title: elevation
+title: SVG elevation attribute
+short-title: elevation
 slug: Web/SVG/Reference/Attribute/elevation
 page-type: svg-attribute
 browser-compat: svg.elements.feDistantLight.elevation
 sidebar: svgref
 ---

-The **`elevation`** attribute specifies the direction angle for the light source from the XY plane towards the Z-axis, in degrees.
+The SVG **`elevation`** attribute specifies the direction angle for the light source from the XY plane towards the Z-axis, in degrees.
 Note that the positive Z-axis points towards the viewer of the content.

 You can use this attribute with the following SVG elements: